-What’s cool is that the Lyric™ Water Leak and Freeze Detector (available at The Home Depot) is a wireless device, which offers an easy way to monitor water-related appliances (think your water heaters, toilets, etc.) and pipes to give you peace of mind and to reduce the risks of leaks and frozen pipes.
-The device syncs to an app on your smartphone (which people always have in their hands anyhow!) and will alert you when it senses potential water leaks and pending issues!
+What’s cool is that the Lyric™ Water Leak and Freeze Detector (buy it on Amazon) is a wireless device which offers an easy way to monitor water-related appliances (think your water heaters, toilets, etc.) and pipes to give you peace of mind and to reduce the risks of water leaks and frozen pipes.
+The device syncs to an app on your smartphone (which people always have in their hands anyhow) and will alert you when it senses potential water leaks and pending issues.

 Everything you need to easily install the device comes in the box: